Swasth-Digital-Health-Foundation/integration-sdks/java/hcx-integrator-sdk/README.md

 Please use the Javadocs to understand the input parameters and response from the method.

 ### **Overriding SDK Methods:**
-Following are the methods in the SDK that can be overriden to customize.
+The SDK provides several methods that can be overridden for customization purposes:

 **HCXIncomingRequest Methods:**
 1. process - This is main wrapper class, which processes the JWE Payload based on the Operation to validate and extract the FHIR Object.